-- First Line: Business lines and functional areas serve as the first line and have the primary responsibility for decision making as well as the identification, measuring, monitoring, and controlling of the application to the Framework. - Second Line: Risk Division.
+- First Line: Business lines and functional areas serve as the first line and have the primary responsibility for decision-making, as well as responsibility for the identification, measuring, monitoring, and controlling of the application to the Framework - Second Line: Risk Division.
 This is a centralised function and is headed by the Group's Chief Risk Officer.
-They will engage with the first line and challenge the effectiveness of risk decisions and ensuring mitigating actions are appropriate. - Third Line: Group Internal Audit.
+They will engage with the first line and challenge the effectiveness of risk decisions taken, in addition to ensuring mitigating actions that are to be taken, are appropriate - Third Line: Group Internal Audit.
 This group provides independent assurance to the Audit Committee and Board through the provision of reviews and engagement with committees and executive management.
-Group Internal Audit reports to Group Audit Committee.
+The Group Internal Audit team reports to Group Audit Committee

-The Business & Commercial Banking (BCB) unit:
+The Business & Commercial Banking (BCB) business unit:

-Lloyds has confirmed that, due to the small size of the loans provided by the BCB business unit, Lloyds will use source data to validate the type of activity and its alignment with the applicable eligibility criteria as per the Framework.
+Lloyds has confirmed that, due to the small size of the loans provided by the BCB business unit, Lloyds will validate the type of activity and its alignment with the applicable eligibility criteria as per the Framework, through regular client engagement.
 This process is also supported by the Group's Three Lines of Defence model.